bodhi/bodhi.github.com/_posts/2014-12-14-serial-promise-queue.markdown

 the function returns.
 The thunk is necessary to work around this, to avoid executing the queued action (`item`) immediately.

-Also, there's no provision for handling failing actions.
-Not production code, blah blah blah.
+~~Also, there's no provision for handling failing actions.
+Not production code, blah blah blah.~~ See update note at the top of this article.

 ---